 The study was commissioned by the nonprofit organization America Saves, which is currently sponsoring America Saves Week in conjunction with the American Savings Educational Council.
 A thousand organizations, including federal agencies, the military, large companies, and nonprofit groups, have joined this week’s initiative to get spendthrift Americans to prepare for a rainy day.
-The group’s web site offers a cornucopia of resources to encourage savings.
+The group’s web site offers a cornucopia of resources and tips to encourage savings.

 Clearly, there’s a correlation between low income and lack of savings.
 But it’s also a matter of poor planning, says Stephen Brobeck, executive director of the Consumer Federation of America, an America Saves participant.
 Only half of respondents said they had a budget that allowed them to reach their specific financial goals.